swflynn/DGB_QMC/scripts/README.md

 Solves the generalized eigenvalue problem using a GDB basis, numerical integrals computed using QMC-methods.
 Tested with TIP4P and MBPOL PES and associated minimized water geomoetries.

+### Cluster:
+Implementation for a single water monomer within a water cluster, subject to the local monomer approximation (Lmon).
+Solves the generalized eigenvalue problem using a GDB basis, numerical integrals computed using QMC-methods.
+Tested with TIP4P and MBPOL PES and associated minimized water geomoetries.

 # Open Source Codes
 The following codes have been useful during this project.